jeetb89/Tracker/README.md

-A Web App to keep track expenses
+A Web App to track expenses in a detailed manner.